OntimizeWeb/docs/_docs/12-routing.md

 Our application will normally have more than one screen.
 We need to tell the application what to do when the user interacts with it.

-To familiarise yourself with the terminology, methods, and usage; it is highly recommended to take a look at the documentation for the ['Router' Angular 2](https://angular.io/api/router/Router){:target="_blank"} class in Angular 2.
+To familiarise yourself with the terminology, methods, and usage; it is highly recommended to take a look at the documentation for the ['Router' Angular](https://angular.io/api/router/Router){:target="_blank"} class in Angular.

 By convention each logic block (module) defines its own routes.
 This allows for nested and organized application routes.
 In a Ontimize Web application, the routes are loaded in routing modules.
 Each of these modules must be imported into an application block module.
 You can see this in the app  [structure schema]({{ base_path }}/structure/){:target="_blank"} below where the login and main modules follow this structure.